 In addition to the Sequential 3 Main Workshop Days, 7 full-day Specialized/Training Sessions will spread throughout the week to give you the flexibility to choose different combination of Workshop Days and Specialized/Training Sessions based on your specific track of interest and learning needs.

 Training Session M1:

-"Advanced Biomarkers Development & Troubleshooting for LBA & Flow Cytometry: Challenges from Exploratory to Clinical/Confirmatory Biomarkers, Fit-for-Purpose, Context of Use and New Platforms"
+"Advanced Biomarkers Development & Troubleshooting by LBA & Flow Cytometry: Challenges from Exploratory to Clinical/Confirmatory Biomarkers, Fit-for-Purpose, Context of Use and New Platforms"

 From Discovery/Exploratory Biomarkers to Clinical/Confirmatory Biomarkers, actual challenges in developing and implementing biomarkers assays in different phases of drug discovery/development by embedding the Fit-for-Purpose (FFP), Context of Use (COU) and new platforms in real-life situations